-MDC recommends the use of scare tactics to instill fear of humans into coyotes.
-If a coyote should approach or be seen in the yard, homeowners should do everything possible to make it feel unwelcome.
+It’s also a good idea use scare tactics to instill fear of humans into coyotes.
+If a coyote should approach or be seen in the yard, Meister suggests doing everything possible to make it feel unwelcome.
 This could include yelling or making other loud, threatening noises, throwing rocks, spraying garden houses, or blowing air horns.
 If its encounter with humans is unpleasant, a coyote will be less likely to come back.

 Finally, vigilance regarding pets is extremely important.
-MDC cautions that pet owners should not leave their pets outside unattended, especially during the hours of dusk, nighttime, and dawn.
+Meister recommends pet owners not leave their pets outside unattended, especially during the hours of dusk, nighttime and dawn.
 These are the periods coyotes are most active.
 Owners should be with their pets and have them in constant view during these times.

 Installing a fence around yards may also help.
 Fences should be at least six feet high and dug into the ground six inches deep, so the agile and resourceful canines cannot jump or dig under them.

 More information on dealing with nuisance coyotes can be found at https://short.mdc.mo.gov/Zaa, or in a free brochure obtainable by writing: Controlling Conflicts with Urban Coyotes in Missouri, PO Box 180, Jefferson City, MO 65102.
 Or e-mail email@example.com.